micmejia/bible-dump/NKJV/Proverbs/Prov 4.md

 Keep your heart with all diligence, For out of it _spring_ the issues of life.

 ###### 24
-Put away from you a [^c]deceitful mouth, And put perverse lips far from you.
+Put away from you a deceitful mouth, And put perverse lips far from you.

 ###### 25
 Let your eyes look straight ahead, And your eyelids look right before you.